 Tim is one of the country's leading corporate communications and public affairs advisors in the sports world and was previously a Board Director at Mandate Communications, where he headed its Sports Advocacy practice.
 He has acted as an advisor to many sports' governing bodies including the Football Association, England and Wales Cricket Board, British Horseracing Authority and London 2012.
 He also established sportsthinktank.com, the country's first think tank dedicated to sports policy issues, a subject on which he also writes and lectures.

-Tim acts as spokesperson for the AST, and also manages communication issues including editing the website.
+Tim acts as spokesperson for the AST, and also manages communication issues.

 Glyn is a founder member of the Arsenal Supporters' Trust and takes primary responsibility for legal and compliance issues.
 Glyn chairs the AST AGM and other external meetings.
 Together with his wife Carmen (the Trust's most important member), he manages the AST Membership register.